c-blake/lc/README.md

  - supports "local tweak files" - extra options in a local ".lc" or if perms require, a .lc in a shadow tree under a user's control.
 Nice for eg, NFS!

- - supports "theming" (operationally environment-variable-keyed cfg includes)
+ - supports "theming" (operationally, environment-variable-keyed cfg includes)

  - supports latter-day Linux statx/b)irth times (but works on non-Linux, too)